 The magazine said the prince was worth $20 billion - far less than the $25.9 billion estimated by Arabian Business in early 2014.

 In court documents seen by the UK's The Guardian newspaper, Prince Alwaleed claimed the magazine used flawed methodology to calculate his wealth and has accused Forbes of purposefully leaving him out of the top 10.

-The paper said the prince, whose high-profile stakes include Citigroup, News Corp and Twitter, has filed a defamation claim against the Forbes publisher, its editor Randall Lane and two of its journalists.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The paper said the prince, whose high-profile stakes include Citigroup, News Corp and Twitter, has filed a defamation claim against the Forbes publisher, its editor Randall Lane and two of its journalists.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.